davifalmeida/davifalmeida/README.md

 Full Stack Web Development Student
 ----------------------------------

 I am in a career transition and have a management degree and currently work as a travel consultant.
 I have always liked technology as a hobby, so I found at Trybe the opportunity to invest in this area professionally.
+I recently completed the Full Stack course at Trybe and am now looking for opportunities in the market as a Data Analyst.
+Currently, I am studying Big Data to further enhance my skills.

 <br>
 <br>
- <b>About Trybe:</b> "Trybe is a school of the future for anyone who wants to improve their lives and build a successful career in technology, where the person only pays when they get a good job."
-The program has more than 1,500 hours of classroom and online classes.
-It covers an introduction to software development, front-end, back-end, computer science, software engineering, agile methodologies, and behavioral skills.

 * 🌍  I'm based in Niterói, Rio de Janeiro - Brasil
 * ✉️  You can contact me at [davifalmeida@gmail.com](mailto:davifalmeida@gmail.com)
-* 🧠  I'm learning CS
+* 🧠  I'm learning CS and Big Data
-* 🤝  I'm open to collaborating on Full Stack, Back-End and Front-End projects
+* 🤝  I'm open to collaborating on Full Stack, Back-End, Front-End, and Data Analysis projects

 ### Skills